christian-fei/telephone-directory/README.md

 I left out the whole auth system because it would go beyound the scope of this exercise.

 ##The app
-I chose to build this application with [Express](http://expressjs.com/)  and MongoDB because in my opinion it perfectly fitted into the projects requirements:
+I've chosen to build this application with [Express](http://expressjs.com/)  and MongoDB because in my opinion it neatly meets the projects requirements:

 - the ability to talk client <-> server and server <-> database in JavaScript
 - simple and native JSON support on the client, server and database